When to help Squirrels

 A squirrel with a serious injury

-Given the legal situation, a mild injury such as a skin wound or sprain should be left to heal in the wild.
-But if the squirrel has a major injury such as a broken limb or damaged eye, it will need to be rescued.
+Given the legal situation, a mild injury such as a skin wound or sprain may be best left to heal in the wild.
+But if the squirrel has a major injury such as a broken limb or damaged eye, they will need to be rescued.